travyozza/postgresql-db-azure-deployment/README.md

-# postgresql-db-azure-deployment
+# PostgreSQL database deployment in Azure

+## Description

+## Implementation
-PostgreSQL database deployment with knowledge transfer to on-premises DBAs team using Microsoft Azure Database for PostgreSQL Servers.
+### Creating a PostgreSQL DB using Azure Database for PostgreSQL